 Analytics can be on-demand or continuous.
 On-demand delivers results when the user requests it.
 Continuous updates users as events happen and can be programmed to respond automatically to certain events.
 For example, real-time web analytics might update an administrator if page load performance goes out of preset parameters.

 - Viewing orders as they happen for better tracking and to identify trends.

 - Continually updated customer activity like page views and shopping cart use to understand user behavior.

-- Targeting customers with promotions as they shop for items in a store.
+- Targeting customers with promotions as they shop for items in a store, influencing real-time decisions.

 How Do Real Time Analytics Work?

 Real-time data analytics tools can either push or pull data.
 Streaming requires the ability to push massive amounts of fast-moving data.
 When streaming takes too many resources and isn’t practical, data can be pulled at intervals that can range from seconds to hours.
 The pull can happen in between business needs which require computing resources so as not to disrupt operations.

 The response times for real time analytics can vary from nearly instantaneous to a few seconds or minutes.
 Some products like a self-driving car need to respond to new information within milliseconds.
 But other products like an oil drill or windmill can get by with a minute between updates.
 Several minutes might be enough for a bank looking at credit scores of loan applicants.